Therapy for addictions in Oxford, Abingdon and Bampton

 Headaches one experiences after a hangover occur because alcohol switches the body to expelling liquid rapidly.
 It will increase urine output and therefore dehydration.
 Eventually, it will even reduce the fluid around the brain, which is why the head hurts.

 Long-term can be an even bigger problem.
 As alcohol causes the brain to shrink leading to deficiencies in the fibres that carry information between brain cells.
 The brain accommodates for the regular presence of alcohol by altering neurotransmitter production.
 Previous research has suggested heavy drinking may be to blame for one in four cases of dementia.

 A message to the partners of drinkers

-One reason we become addicted to a whole variety of activities, as well as substances, is because we get a kick of Dopamine in the brain, which awards us for doing something pleasurable.
-However, some people are more vulnerable to addictive behaviour than others, but this should not serve as an excuse but as a moderating force.
-Any activity, which becomes a problem – gambling, internet addiction, texting etc can be overcome – you will need to have a goal and motivation and will power to change.
+One reason we become addicted to a whole variety of activities, as well as substances, is because we get a kick of Dopamine when doing something pleasurable.
+However, some people are more vulnerable to addictive behaviour than others.
+This should not serve as an excuse but as a moderating force.
+Any activity which becomes a problem, be it gambling, internet addiction, texting etc can be overcome.
+You will need to have a goal and the motivation and willpower to change.